jacobobryant/biff/slate/source/index.html.md

 updated, I thought I might as well merge to master.
 In the mean time, I've commented out all the old documentation.

-(By the way: application code will stay mostly the same; but there have been breaking changes in the framework structure.
-I expect few breaking changes after this release).
+By the way: application code will stay mostly the same; but there have been breaking changes in the framework structure.
+I expect few breaking changes after this release.
+If anyone has any Biff apps already, I'd be happy to help migrate them.

 # Introduction